 Our highest priority is to get you on your mat, so we do our best to get you in the door whenever possible.
 But it can be extremely disruptive for the other students and the teacher if there is a late arrival, especially if the class is full and “squeezing in one more mat” would mean a lot of maneuvering.
 There is also a safety issue for you — missing the warm up is no bueno.
 Please understand that we know that being late is sometimes out of your control, but we need to think of everyone’s best interests (including yours!!).

 Can I borrow a yoga mat?

 Yes.
 We have mats for you to use.
-You can borrow one for free on your first visit and we ask a $1 donation after that (and we in turn donate that money to the Maple Farm Animal Sanctuary).
+You can borrow one for free on your first visit and we ask for a cash donation after that (and we in turn donate that money to a local charity).